Introduction to Typr DB

 Typr DB treats your database schema as the source of truth:

-- Read your schema from PostgreSQL, MariaDB, Oracle, SQL Server, DuckDB, or DB2
+- Read your schema from PostgreSQL, MariaDB, Oracle, SQL Server, DuckDB, DB2, or SQLite

 - Generate typed code for every table, view, and relationship